jameskennard/spring-data-mongodb-cycle-found-generics/README.md

+# MongoPersistentEntityIndexResolver - Found cycle for generic types using different type params

 `MongoPersistentEntityIndexResolver` reports a spurious `Found cycle` when a generic class (e.g. Selection<T>) appears at multiple levels of a document hierarchy with different type arguments.
 No actual cycle exists in the document structure.

 Example structure: